-I know, I know… it’s soooo hot outside, why are we talking about Christmas in July?
+I know, I know… it’s soooo hot outside, why are we talking about Christmas now?
 We have reasons- and we’re sharing those with you today!
 Commissioned links are included in this post.

 This year, I’m going to try something shocking and different: plan ahead with shopping for Christmas in July rather than Christmas Eve.
 Yep- I’ve done it.
 Eeesh!

 Lisa Sharp from The Stress-Free Christmas is here to help all of us get on track for less stressful Christmas planning.

 5 Ways To Get Ready For Christmas NOW

 Remember the joy and fun that Christmas brought when you were a kid?
 Do you find it stressful now as an adult?

 I started to feel this way about Christmas and hated it because it’s always been my favorite holiday.

 I finally had enough when on the way to our annual Christmas trip I was still filling out Christmas cards that I had tried to stay up late the night before to finish.